 Notebooks are an efficient, modern environment that combine code, on-the-fly visualizations and maps, and data tools.
 In the notebook editor, you can write, document, and run Python code in one place.

-Python has long been a vibrant part of the ArcGIS platform, and ArcGIS Notebooks bring the power and versatility of Python directly into your ArcGIS Enterprise portal.
+Python is an important part of ArcGIS, and using ArcGIS Notebooks, you can bring the versatility of Python directly into your ArcGIS Enterprise portal.
 The API allows you to incorporate dynamic maps and geospatial data tools into your notebooks.

 All ArcGIS Notebooks run on ArcGIS Server licensed with the ArcGIS Notebook Server role.
-Once this server is federated with your portal, a notebook can be created just like a layer or a web app from the portal website.
-ArcGIS Notebooks use identity-based security as any other item in your portal - administrators have control over who can create, share, edit, and view them.
+Once this server is federated with your portal, a notebook can be created in the same way as a layer or a web app from the portal website.
+ArcGIS Notebooks use identity-based security like any other item in your portal—administrators have control over who can create, share, edit, and view them.

-ArcGIS Notebooks open up new data science, spatial analysis, and administrative possibilities for your organization, from a centrally accessible and intuitive interface.
+ArcGIS Notebooks provide new data science, spatial analysis, and administrative possibilities for your organization from a centrally accessible and intuitive interface.

-ArcGIS Notebooks run the most powerful spatial data science tools available.
-Using your expertise, skill, and imagination, you can leverage hosted notebooks to answer new questions, drive surprising insights, and create beautiful visualizations of your data.
-ArcGIS Notebook Server includes hundreds of Python libraries, enabling a full range of capabilities.
-This united platform allows you to create end-to-end analytical workflows that do it all:
+ArcGIS Notebooks run spatial data science tools with which You can leverage hosted notebooks to answer questions, provide insights, and create visualizations of your data.
+ArcGIS Notebooks include hundreds of Python libraries, enabling a full range of capabilities.
+This united platform allows you to create end-to-end analytical workflows that do the following:

 - Build predictive models to inform your organizational strategy and direction.